SpeedyWeather/SpeedyWeather.jl/docs/src/primitiveequation.md

 pressure gradient flux before transforming to spectral space.
 The same amount of transforms are performed but in the latter, the vertical averaging is done in grid-point space.

 ## Vertical advection

 ### Vertical velocity

+In the section [Surface pressure tendency](@ref) we used that the surface pressure changes with the convergence of the flow above, which derives from the conservation of mass.

 ## Pressure gradient